The tires on your ATV or side by side can be balanced, so long as there is a removable center cap.

 I know big box stores often have tire shops, and they can balance wheels, but I would stay away from them.
 Stick to the regular tire shops, as they tend to be easier to deal with and more willing to balance ATV wheels and tires.

-Some tire shops can even order ATV tires, mount them, and balance them.
-While every tire shop is not the same, it’s not uncommon for them to not charge for mount and balance if you buy the tire from them.
+Some tire shops are capable of ordering ATV tires, mounting them, and balancing them.
+Although not every tire shop operates the same way, it’s quite common for them to offer free mounting and balancing services if you purchase the tires from them.

 You can buy kits and even the hardware to balance an ATV tire yourself.